 We suggest starting with a simple exercise to test the alignment and readiness around a clear growth strategy.
 First, ask all members of the leadership team to briefly document their specific answers to the following three questions that are the basic elements of a growth narrative, including:

-Second, compare the various responses to these questions and identify any inconsistencies, lack of clarity or weaknesses in the responses overall.
-Finally, spend time gathering additional information where there are gaps, and discussing and further considering the collective thinking around these three questions until the growth narrative is clear, compelling, defensible and representative of the entire leadership team’s thinking.
-Only then will you be able to effectively pursue the growth strategy, explain it to others in the organization and, most importantly, achieve the growth objectives.
+Second, compare the various responses to these questions and identify any inconsistencies, lack of clarity, or weaknesses in the responses overall.
+Finally, spend time gathering additional information where there are gaps, and discussing and further considering the collective thinking around these three questions until the narrative is clear, compelling, defensible and representative of the entire leadership team’s thinking.
+Only then will you be able to effectively pursue the growth strategy, explain it to others in the organization and, most importantly, achieve your objectives.

 Now, let’s explore these questions a bit more.

 In our experience, few leadership teams address this basic question even though it is the critical starting point for any serious growth discussion.
 Without alignment around this question it is difficult for leaders to guide how they will grow.
 As a result, they risk going off course quickly.